pcfreak30/skyd/modules/transactionpool/README.md

 The repeat broadcast filter will track each transaction in the transaction pool, remembering which peers have received that transaction before.
 This will prevent the transaction pool from sending redundant information around the network.
+All transactions broadcast from the tpool will first pass through the repeat broadcast filter.

 The main mechanism of action is to have a map that links from transaction id to a map of peers.
 So for each transaction, we have a map of which peers have